KorfLab/learning-C/README.md

 The variable `Mine` cannot be reached by any piece of code that isn't in the same file where `Mine` is defined.
 It isn't part of the global namespace.

 ## Pointers ##

-Pointers to simple types
+Pointers to scalars
 malloc() and free()
+Stack vs. heap
+Pointers as arrays
 Pointers to structs
-Stack vs. heap
-Heap arrays

 ## File I/O ##